Convergence proof techniques: Monotonicity (Lyapunov functions)

-In many cases, a Lyapunov function of the form $V(x) = x^T A x$ can be found, although more complex forms are also used.
+In many cases a quadratic Lyapunov function of the form $V(x) = x^T A x$ can be found, although more complex forms are also common, for instance entropies in the study of convergence of probability distributions.

 For delay differential equations, a similar approach applies with Lyapunov functions replaced by Lyapunov functionals also called Lyapunov-Krasovskii functionals.

-If the inequality in the condition 1 is weak, LaSalle's invariance principle may be used.
+If the inequality in the condition 2 is weak, LaSalle's invariance principle may be used.